EdinburghClinicalNLP/semeval_nli4ct/README.md

 penalty(x, D_i) = \frac{\alpha (avg(|D|)) + avg(|S|) - |x|}{D_i}
 $$

 where $\alpha$ denotes the number of documents that the pipeline ideally should retrieve, $x$ denotes the statement.
 In the iterative BM25, we may want to consider the previously retrieved document, such that $x$ denotes the concatenation of retrieved document(s) and the statement.
+(Discussion: Each model has a different context length limitation.
+Should this be reflected?)

 | Model                           | F1 | Precision | Recall |